modin-project/unidist/docs/using_cli.rst

 The CLI is a recommended way for executing program with unidist.

 The CLI can be used in two ways.
-If unidist is installed in user's environment (from conda, pip or sources) the user will have *unidist* executable binary.
+If unidist is installed in user's environment (from conda, pip or sources) the user has *unidist* executable binary.
 In this case a recommended way to run an application is the following:

 .. code-block:: bash